fmi-alg/preference-clustering/hs_gen/README.md

 `arrang` takes a .space file and creates the arrangement of all preference polyhedra that are contained.
 Based on this, it outputs all the vertices of the arrangement in two ways.
 First as a .sets file which contains the information which preference spaces are covered by this vertex and as a .pts files which has the coordinates of the vertex.

-`SetMinimizer` takes a .sets file and removes all dominiated sets from it.
+`SetMinimizer` takes a .sets file and outputs a new .sets file with all dominated sets removed.

 `contained` is a helper that takes at least two .space files (for example outer approximation, exactly computed and inner approximation) and checks that for each preference space in a file the preference spaces with the same index in the later files are contained within the former.